-Even with all three of these pedagogical practices, it may still be challenging at times to teach text-based coding to students, with which, only time and practice will make perfect.
-If you want to deep dive into research-based methods for teaching students to code with a “coding as a second language” approach, then I highly recommend the research and tools designed by Felienne Hermans.
-She has even developed a programming language called Hedy, that is aimed at teaching students how to code from the perspective of acquiring a new language.
+Even with all three of these pedagogical practices, teaching text-based coding to students may still be challenging, with which only time and practice will make perfect.
+If you want to deep dive into research-based methods for teaching students to code with a “coding as a second language” approach, I highly recommend the research and tools designed by Felienne Hermans.
+She has even developed a programming language called Hedy, aimed at teaching students how to code from the perspective of acquiring a new language.

 To learn more about this, tune into our upcoming webinar on the topic.
 If you are reading this article after the date of the webinar, no problem!
 All previously recorded webinars can be found here on our website.